U.S. Stocks Drop on Coronavirus's Economic Impact

 "People are desperately looking for organic growth," said Mr. Kantesaria.

+Still, there have been worries that the anxiety in the bond and metals markets could eventually trickle into stocks.

 Investors have also been parsing individual earnings releases in recent days.
-Shares of Deere rose 7.9% after the tractor and construction machinery maker posted earnings that beat expectations for the first quarter.
+Shares of Deere rose 8% after the tractor and construction machinery maker posted earnings that beat expectations for the latest quarter.

 Amrith Ramkumar contributed to this article.